 You have two brain parts – Use them

 Your brain is made of two parts: the left and the right.
 Two parts, each with their own abilities.
 The left is popularly called “the spin-doctor”.
 The right is called “the artist”.

-The spin-doctor likes to tell you how to make sense and think logical about what is going on.
-A leads to B and then onto C. Not A, B and C simultaneously.
+The spin-doctor likes to tell you how to make sense and think logically about what is going on.
+A leads to B and then onto C. Not A, B, and C simultaneously.
 The artist likes to sense feelings, listen to music, and look at the bigger pictures while not being judgmental about what is going on.

 Sadly, most educators, schools and universities, do not realize (or at least, they don’t teach accordingly to) this.
 They are focusing on stimulating the left part of the brain.
 Read a book.
 Go to the exam and explain how A leads to B and then C.

 Recognizing the need for a diversified approach to learning and collaboration between both parts of your brain can free up immense energy and creativity.
 Luckily, there are mind mapping advocates like Mindomo that are helping us to change this approach.

 Strengthen your memory with these four simple techniques

 There are many ways to increase your memory and loads of books claiming to know so as well.
 To spare you the effort of finding the most effective techniques, I will display four of them that are constantly mentioned and which have also worked well for me.
 These four techniques are Repetition, Association, Emotion, and Sensing.

 - Repetition: The world’s oldest memory technique.
 Repeating stuff, saying things out loud or reading the same thing over and over again, giving your brain the possibility of confronting the same thing several times, hence increasing the possibility of your brain to remember it more easily.
 A good first step in memorizing the content in your mind map is therefore to look at it several times.
 When you are done, go for a walk, have a coffee, do something else, come back and have another look before putting it away.